 This is the most fulfilling and versatile trek in the entire Himalayans.
 The trek encircles the 8,091m high Annapurna massif and connects two of the most touristy districts of Nepal – Manang and Mustang.
 The trek grants you with beautiful views of the western mountains throughout the trail, even without reaching the main destination.
 However, from Thorung La Pass, you can have unmatchable views of mountains like Nilgiri, Dhaulagiri Massif, and Annapurna Massif.
-You can even enrich your experience by venturing on amazing side trips like the Dhaulagiri Icefall and Milarepa’s cave for some more amazing views.
+You can even enrich your experience by venturing on amazing side trips like the Dhaulagiri Icefall and Milarepa’s Cave for some more amazing views.

 Everest Three High Passes Trek

-This one is only for the seasoned trekkers and the brave-hearted ones.
-We can surely say that this is the best Himalayan view treks in Nepal.
+This one is only for seasoned trekkers and brave-hearted ones.
+We can surely say that this is the best Himalayan view trek in Nepal.
 Since you will be crossing three Himalayan passes, all above an elevation of 5,400m, you can imagine the kind of views you will see.
 On top of that, the trek route will go through famous viewpoints like Kala Pathhar and Gokyo Ri.
 It is safe to say that this is the holy grail of all other scenic treks in the Everest region.
-It is demanding and strenuous but is also very gratifying.
+It is demanding and strenuous but also very gratifying.
 During the trek, you can have pretty amazing views of mountains like Everest, Pumori, Nuptse, Baruntse and Cho Oyu multiple times.
 You will also get to see the region’s biggest glacier, Ngozumpa, from a very close range.